 We’re not saying that articles about “which season is best to sell your home?” are completely useless.
 If anything, they serve as an interesting read – especially if you enjoy a good old browse through some data.
 We’ve even been guilty of doing a seasonal post in the past.
 Yeah, that’s right, we linked to it 👀.

-In the name of content, seasonal sales posts have their place to some extent, but they should be taken with a pinch of salt.
 For every “December is the worst time of the year to sell your home” stat, there is a “Rightmove enjoys record traffic on Boxing Day” counter-argument.

 On occasions, these reports could act as the final decision-maker for a seller who isn’t sure whether or not they should place their home on the market.
 But they don’t shape the overall landscape of the property market—it’s far more nuanced than the outside temperature.